RakaDoank/ping-react-native/CONTRIBUTING.md

 # Contributing
-Thank you for you support to this library.
+Thank you for your support to this library.
 This documentation will help you how to contribute to this library.
 There are some requirements and conventions that we and i must fill and follow.

 ## Envionments
 Before you clone this repository, you need to add these in your machine